Agent Architecture / Foundation

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 7:21, where the video says: “did notice this, too, which is pretty cool.
 I recommend everybody just like read what Claude is saying.
 It's the best way to learn how to use Claude code, and this just says, "Let me check what's in...”

 03